ABehniwal/Astreoids/README.md

 Created by Amanbir Behniwal

+## Controls
 In this game, like asteroids, the player starts in the middle and can
 - move forward using the forward arrow key
 - rotate right using the right arrow key
 - rotate left using the left arrow key
 - shoot a bullet by pressing the space bar (a max of 6 bullets can be on the screen at a time)

 ## Description
 The objective of the game is to rack up as many points as possible until you die.
 Points can be accumulated by